 I also have a long-held interest in the political ecology of water in the Mekong Region and in Australia.
 I was recently part of a team of researchers from Macquarie who worked with Aboriginal collaborators in Mudgee to engage with diverse water cultures.
 In this work we were greatly inspired by Plumwood’s idea of shadow places, and interpreted this in relation to how cultures privilege certain waters while render other water invisible and marginalised.
 We were concerned to see how shadow waters “brings to light the way power intersects with cultural practices” (McLean et al., 2018).

-I am currently a Senior Lecturer in the Department of Geography and Planning, Macquarie University, Sydney where I teach into the development studies, social impact assessment and human geography programs.
+I am currently an Associate Professor in the Department of Geography and Planning, Macquarie University, Sydney where I teach into the development studies, social impact assessment and human geography programs.